solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Containers

-While much more lightweight, containers are similar to VMs, and can be started and stopped in a few seconds.
+While much more lightweight, containers are similar to VMs and can be started and stopped in a few seconds.
 Containers also offer tremendous portability, which makes them ideal for developing an application locally on a development machine and then hosting it in the cloud, in